 Global Context: Identities & Relationships (personal, physical, mental, social and spiritual health)

 Learner Profile: Balanced (Students will recognize the different ways balance applies in this unit.
 From Yoga balancing to the importance of balancing your daily activities to thrive in multiple aspects of your life)

-In this unit, students will be exploring yoga and pilates movements, alongside identifying causes for stress and how to better manage this stress.
+In this unit, students will be exploring yoga and Pilates movements, alongside identifying causes for stress and how to better manage this stress.
 We will meditate, perform movement sequences, and learn more about the muscles frequently focused on in these disciplines.
 The benefits of stretching and correct posture and balance will be a constant theme.
-As the lessons progress students will learn how to create a flowing yoga/pilates routine, using specific terminology.
-The summative assessments will be Criteria B and C, creating a yoga and/or pilates routine that they will then teach a younger class and being assessed on their technique when executing these routines.
+As the lessons progress students will learn how to create a flowing yoga/Pilates routine, using specific terminology.
+The summative assessments will be Criteria A and B, creating a yoga and/or Pilates routine that they will then teach a younger class and being assessed on their technique when executing these routines.